danielpclark/faster_path/README.md

 This is shocking, but it only gets worse when handling assets.  **That is why we need to deal with these load heavy methods in the most efficient manner!**

-Here's a snippet of a Rails stack profile with the most used and time expensive methods.
+Here's a snippet of a Rails stack profile with some of the most used and time expensive methods.

 ```
 Booting: development